billymeinke/billymeinke.github.io/_posts/2015-04-17-commons-based-future.md

 <blockquote class="twitter-tweet" lang="en"><p>Two for two.
 Have experienced tears of gratitude and catharsis in <a href="https://twitter.com/billymeinke">@billymeinke</a> and <a href="https://twitter.com/ranginui">@ranginui</a> &#39;s talks.
 Huge thanks. <a href="https://twitter.com/hashtag/OSOS2015?src=hash">#OSOS2015</a></p>&mdash; Dave Lane (@lightweight) <a href="https://twitter.com/lightweight/status/588821078396375040">April 16, 2015</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-Thanks to those folks who appreciate my talk, and encouraged me to share this transcript.
+Thanks to those folks who appreciatde the talk, and encouraged me to share this transcript.
 Specifically, the "close your eyes" section of the talk was in demand.

 I hope you enjoy it.